- Keeping environmental protection at the top of the brexit agenda

 These issues are affecting us all and are more connected than the other parties would have you believe.
 But there are solutions that target all three.

 "Even the experts, even the people who are in the forefront of the fracking ideology are saying it's not going to lead to lower prices.
 So if you want lower prices you need to go down the renewable route”

 Investment in renewable energy sources could set us on a path to break the fossil-fuel addiction of the past and begin to bring our carbon crisis under control.

 We have to get much smarter about energy efficiency - right now we are pouring millions of pounds down the drain both at home and in industry.
 With sensible investments in efficiency we can bring this waste under control.

 That's affordable energy in every sense of the word.

 We’re reaching a tipping point in the cost of energy.
 The price of gas and oil is predicted to keep rising, while renewable energy is becoming rapidly cheaper.
 Within a few years clean power will be less expensive than dirty power.

-But apparently oblivious to the win-win-win potential of investment in renewables, this Government, with support from Labout, is ploughing money into nuclear power and exploiting yet another fossil fuel – shale gas.
+But apparently oblivious to the win-win-win potential of investment in renewables, this Government is ploughing money into nuclear power and exploiting yet another fossil fuel – shale gas.
 It’s the very last thing we should be doing.

 Fracking threatens our countryside, our climate and our communities – and will do nothing to reduce energy prices.